 So take your pick what is more secure.

-- BlissRADIUS Embedded™ 1.2 is out!
-It brings many performance and stability enhancements.
+- BlissRADIUS Embedded™ 1.8 is out with performance enhancements.

 - BlissRADIUS Embedded™ 1.7 maintenance release is out.